-- 1. any new development must be in accordance with all applicable set standards of quantity, quality and accessibility as defined; and - 2. provision of open space, sports and recreation facilities should be located onsite unless an off-site or partial off-site contribution would result in an equally beneficial enhancement to an existing open space, sports and/or recreation facility which is of benefit to the local community.
+- any new development must be in accordance with all applicable set standards of quantity, quality and accessibility as defined in the companion guide to PPG17 or any successor document; and - 2. provision of open space, sports and recreation facilities should be located onsite unless an off-site or partial off-site contribution would result in an equally beneficial enhancement to an existing open space, sports and/or recreation facility which is of benefit to the local community.